fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/overview.md

 heading: Overview
 ---

-FusionTime is used to plot discrete time data.
+FusionTime is used to plot time based data.
 It uses columns and rows as a `DataTable` to feed data to the chart.
 To create a chart using FusionTime you need to provide data as a `DataTable`.
-The source data that you provide is stored as the master `DataTable` in the `DataStore`.
+The source data that you provide is stored as the root `DataTable` in the `DataStore`.
 In this article, we will discuss the basics of both `DataStore` and `DataTable`.

 ## What is `DataStore`